spdk/spdk/README.md

 [![Build Status](https://travis-ci.org/spdk/spdk.svg?branch=master)](https://travis-ci.org/spdk/spdk)

-The Storage Performance Development Kit ([SPDK](http://www.spdk.io)) provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
+The Storage Performance Development Kit ([SPDK](http://www.spdk.io)) provides a set of tools anda libraries for writing high performance, scalable, user-mode storage applications.
 It achieves high performance by moving all of the necessary drivers into userspace and operating in a polled mode instead of relying on interrupts, which avoids kernel context switches and eliminates interrupt